 5 What are the optimal radio-frequency arrangements required to facilitate harmonized use of the spectrum identified for IMT?

-6 What factors need to be considered in developing a migration strategy to facilitate transition from enhanced IMT-2000 to IMT-Advanced?
+6 What factors need to be considered in developing a migration strategy to facilitate transition from current IMT technologies to more advanced ones?

-7 What are the issues concerning the facilitation of global circulation of terminals and other related aspects regarding the continued deployment of IMT systems?
+7 What are the issues concerning the facilitation of global circulation of terminals and other related aspects regarding the continued development and deployment of IMT systems?

+8 What are the terrestrial radio interface technologies of IMT and the detailed radio interface specifications which need to be provided by the 2020 timeframe?

-8 What should be the objectives for the long-term development of IMT?
+9 What should be the objectives for the long-term development of IMT?

 further decides